Interface fluctuations for $1$D stochastic Allen-Cahn equation revisited: Introduction

-If there is no noise in the equation (that is, $\gamma=+\infty$), it was shown in \cite{CP89, FH89} that for initial data close enough to $\mM$, an exponential time scale $\exp(-c\eps^{-\frac{1}{2}})$ is needed to observe the movement of the separation point.
-Such a phenomenon is called ``metastability''.
-Recently \cite{Wes21} studied the case where initial data has multiple separation points.
-We refer to the references therein for recent progress in the deterministic case.
+If there is no noise in the equation, solutions starting close enough to $\mM$ will converge to $\mM$ as $t \rightarrow +\infty$.
+In particular, solutions starting from $\mM$ do not evolve with time and stay there forever. \cite{CP89, FH89} studied the deterministic part of \eqref{e:main_eqn} on the interval $[-\frac{1}{\sqrt{\eps}}, \frac{1}{\sqrt{\eps}}]$ with Neumann boundary condition, where the only stationary solutions are constant functions $\pm 1$ on that interval.
+They showed that if one starts with an initial condition with one interface and very close to the restriction of $m_\theta$ on the interval $[-\frac{1}{\sqrt{\eps}}, \frac{1}{\sqrt{\eps}}]$ for some $\theta$, then the interface location moves very slowly at the speed $e^{-c/\sqrt{\eps}}$ for some $c>0$.

-The situation is completely different with the effect of noise ($\gamma<+\infty$).
-Even though one starts $\widetilde{v}_\eps[0] \in \mM$, the noise will push it constantly away from $\mM$.
-A typical result to aim for is that under proper time scaling, the solution is still of $o_\eps(1)$ distance of $\mM$, and the approximate separation point moves according to a diffusion process.
-The right time scale to observe the movement of the separation point turns out to be polynomial $\eps^{-2\gamma-\frac{3}{2}}$.
-This phenomenon was first analyzed in \cite{Fun95} and \cite{BDMP95} (the latter considered a shorter time scale so that one only sees Brownian motion without drift in the limit).
-In \cite{Fun95} the result is proved for $\gamma>\frac{19}{4}$ (corresponding to sufficiently small noise), and it is expected that the same result might hold for all $\gamma > 0$.
+The situation is different with the effect of noise.
+Even though one starts with $u_\eps[0] \in \mM$ for \eqref{e:main_eqn}, the noise will push it away from $\mM$.
+One expects that at proper long time (polynomial in $\eps$ this time), the solution is still close to $\mM$, but the location of the interface moves according to an approximate diffusion process.

-Surprisingly, it turns out that the statement holds not only for all positive $\gamma$, but extends to all $\gamma>-\frac{1}{4}$ in a proper sense.
-The reason is that if the noise is small, then there is a chance for the sharp interface movement to occur.
-But the actual meaning of ``small noise" turns out to depend crucially on how one measures the ``closeness" of our solution to the stable manifold $\mM$.
-We refer to a more detailed discussion on the notion of ``small noise regime" to Remark~\ref{rmk:small_noise} and Remark~\ref{rmk:polynomial_large_time}, although this can already be seen from the rescaled formulation \eqref{e:rescaled_process}.
-We first state our main theorem below.